Skip to nav Skip to content

 Janelle Fox, MD, MS HQSM, FACS

-Presented by: Janelle Fox, MD, MS-HQSM, FACS, Chief of Pediatric Urology at CHKD
+Presenter: Janelle Fox, MD, MS-HQSM, FACS, Chief of Pediatric Urology, CHKD

-This CME event focuses on improving recognition, referral, and treatment of testicular torsion — a time critical pediatric urologic emergency where delays in care can result in permanent testicular loss.
+This Provider Relations CME Lunch and Learn focuses on improving recognition, referral, and treatment of testicular torsion – a time-critical pediatric urologic emergency where delays in care can result in permanent testicular loss.
 Through discussion of current evidence, regional care challenges, and practical strategies, the session highlights opportunities to streamline care pathways, increase community and provider awareness, and improve outcomes for boys and adolescents presenting with acute scrotal pain.

 Register Here